carstenpiepel/bdt-pro-samples/README.md

 proswap bdt3
 ```

-6. Define the `PYSPARK_PYTHON` system environment variable and point to the location of your bdt3 Conda environment, e.g., `C:\Users\%USERNAME%\AppData\Local\ESRI\conda\envs\spark_esri2\python.exe`.
+6. Define the `PYSPARK_PYTHON` system environment variable and point it to the location of your bdt3 Conda environment, e.g., `C:\Users\%USERNAME%\AppData\Local\ESRI\conda\envs\spark_esri2\python.exe`.

 ### Install the Spark Esri module.

 This Python module provides convenience functions for working with Spark from ArcGIS Pro.

-7. Clone the Spark Esri GitHub repository and install it into the `bdt3` conda environment by running these commands from the Python command prompt, making sure that `bdt` is the active conda environment.
+7. Clone the Spark Esri GitHub repository and install it into the `bdt3` conda environment by running these commands from the Python command prompt, making sure that `bdt3` is the active conda environment.
 It doesn't really matter where you clone the repository.
 The following commands wlll clone it into a folder called `repos` in the user's home directory.
 You can change this location to your liking.

 ```commandline
 mkdir ~\repos